Introduction 👋

 Table menu

-When clicking anywhere in the table, you will see the following menu:
+Click anywhere in the table to show the following menu:

 This menu will allow you to: